hphelion/documentation/devplatform/preview/windows_tools_guide.md

 ### Cloud Foundry .NET SDK {#sdk}

 The SDK is used for programmatic access to controlling Windows images and .NET applications.
-Using the SDK, developers can create build and deployment automation.
+Using the SDK, developers can create build and deployment automation and tools that interact with the ALS APIs.

 The Cloud Foundry .NET SDK can be installed using NuGet: